SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 *	Remove the freight unit’s first stop and last stop in the freight order extractor </br>
 *	Fill in "additionalMatchKey = TMFU" if the event is propagated from freight units to freight orders and sent to the GTT system via the freight order's actual event extractor.</br>
 2. Remove the leading zero in the document number and tracking ID of inbound delivery orders, inbound delivery items , freight orders, freight units, and shipments.</br>
-3. Regarding to removing leading zero changes, some adjustments are required for the extractor configurations.</br>
+3. Regarding removing leading zero changes, some adjustments are required for the extractor configurations.</br>
   For more details, please refer to file [SAP ERP Sample Code Configuration Guide for Fulfillment Tracking Apps.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-standardapps-samples/blob/master/lbn-gtt-standard-app/Documents/SAP%20ERP%20Sample%20Code%20Configuration%20Guide%20for%20Fulfillment%20Tracking%20Apps.pdf) (In page 3 from step 2 to step 7).</br>